 and the certificate has effect according to its tenor.

-(6) A State organisation to which a certificate issued under this section applies may, notwithstanding any provision in its rules to the contrary, make an agreement with the organisation of which the State organisation’s Counterpart Federal Body is the Branch, relating to the management and control of the funds or property, or both, of the State organisation.
+(6) A State organisation to which a certificate issued under this section applies may, notwithstanding any provision in its rules to the contrary, make an agreement with the organisation of which the State organisation’s counterpart Federal body is the Branch, relating to the management and control of the funds or property, or both, of the State organisation.

 (7) Where a memorandum of an agreement referred to in subsection (6) is —